PrefectHQ/prefect/docs/concepts/deployments-ux.md

 ### Deployment Configurations

-Each `prefect.yaml` file can have multiple deployment configurations that control the behavior of deployments created from the project.
-These deployments can be managed independently of one another, allowing you to deploy the same flow with different configurations from the same project.
+Each `prefect.yaml` file can have multiple deployment configurations that control the behavior of created deployments.
+These deployments can be managed independently of one another, allowing you to deploy the same flow with different configurations in the same codebase.

 #### Working With Multiple Deployments

-Projects can support multiple deployment declarations within a project's `prefect.yaml` file.
-This method of declaring multiple deployments allows the configuration for all deployments within a project to be version controlled and deployed with a single command.
+Prefect supports multiple deployment declarations within the `prefect.yaml` file.
+This method of declaring multiple deployments allows the configuration for all deployments to be version controlled and deployed with a single command.

-New deployment declarations can be added to a project's `prefect.yaml` file by adding a new entry to the `deployments` list.
+New deployment declarations can be added to the `prefect.yaml` file by adding a new entry to the `deployments` list.
 Each deployment declaration must have a unique `name` field which is used to select deployment declarations when using the `prefect deploy` command.

 For example, consider the following `prefect.yaml` file: